frikishaan/tiny-crm/README.md

 # Tiny crm

-This is a app created for Linode hackathon on [Dev](https://dev.to/devteam/announcing-the-linode-dev-hackathon-377p).
+This is a small and Open-source CRM application created using the [Filament PHP](https://filamentphp.com/).

 ## Tech stack